mwaylabs/bikini/server/README.md

 It uses [express](https://github.com/visionmedia/express), [socket.io](https://github.com/Automattic/socket.io), [mongodb](https://github.com/mongodb/node-mongodb-native).

+This example is ideal for testing purpose.
+But if the things getting more serious you might think about our java implementation in our own application server, the [mCAP Mobility Platform](http://www.mobility-platform.com/).

 # Installation
 NOTE: You will need a [MongoDB](http://www.mongodb.org/) installed.
 If you have made any changes to the default configuration, make sure you set them in the `mongodb_rest.js`